Making payments from project bank accounts

 - directs payment into the PBA when it's due.

-The principal must make all payments by depositing into PBA's general trust account via electronic transfer (rather than the head contractor's private account).
+The principal must make all payments by depositing into the PBA's general trust account via electronic transfer (rather than the head contractor's private account).

 If you're a principal for a PBA contract, read more details about your obligations in the Principals guidelines (PDF, 1.1MB)